luthraprerna/helloworld/_posts/2025-11-21-first-blog.md

 Savage humor protects your sanity and sets boundaries without aggression.

 ---

-# Closing Thought

 Resisting social pressure isn’t arrogance.
 It’s clarity.
 It’s courage.
 It’s self-respect.

 The world will always impose scripts, timelines, and expectations, but the most fulfilling life is the one you carve intentionally.